macicco/pysat/source/installation.rst

    pip install git+https://github.com/rstoneback/pandas.git

-The forked pandas is required for higher dimensional data sets.
+The forked pandas is required for full support of higher dimensional data sets.
 A pull-request is planned.

 Pysat will maintain organization of data from various platforms.
 Upon the first